-As of June 30, 2019, through its subsidiaries and partnerships in which the company has a significant interest, SEI manages, advises or administers \$970 billion in hedge, private equity, mutual fund and pooled or separately managed assets, including \$335 billion in assets under management and \$630 billion in client assets under administration.
+As of Sept.
+30, 2019, through its subsidiaries and partnerships in which the company has a significant interest, SEI manages, advises or administers \$1 trillion in hedge, private equity, mutual fund and pooled or separately managed assets, including \$335 billion in assets under management and \$662 billion in client assets under administration.
 For more information, visit seic.com.

-This release contains forward-looking statements within the meaning of the rules and regulations of the Securities and Exchange Commission.
-In some cases you can identify forward-looking statements by the words "may," "will," "expect," "believe," and "continue" or "appear."
-Our forward-looking statements include discussions about future operations, strategies and financial results, including our expectations as to revenue that we believe will be generated by sales events that occurred during the quarter, the degree to which we are able to take advantage of current and anticipated market opportunities, the degree to which the manner in which we will seek to invest will create opportunities for growth and value, and whether our current initiatives will create growth and shareholder value.
-You should not place undue reliance on our forward-looking statements as they are based on the current beliefs and expectations of our management and subject to significant risks and uncertainties, many of which are beyond our control or are subject to change.
+This release contains forward looking statements within the meaning or the rules and regulations of the Securities and Exchange Commission.
+In some cases you can identify forward-looking statements by terminology such as "may", "will", "expect", "believe" and "continue" or "appear."
+Our forward-looking statements include our current expectations as to:

+- revenue that we believe will be generated by sales events that occurred during the quarter, - · the growth and momentum of our businesses, - the degree to, and the manner in, which invest in our technologies and platforms, - the degree to which our investments will position us to take advantage of market opportunities, and - whether our current initiatives will create value for our employees, clients and shareholders.

+You should not place undue reliance on our forward-looking statements as they are based on the current beliefs and expectations of our management and subject to significant risks and uncertainties many of which are beyond our control or are subject to change.
 Although we believe the assumptions upon which we base our forward-looking statements are reasonable, they could be inaccurate.
-Some of the risks and important factors that could cause actual results to differ from those described in our forward-looking statements can be found in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended Dec.
-31, 2018, filed with the Securities and Exchange Commission and available on our website at https://www.seic.com/investor-relations and on the Securities and Exchange Commission's website (www.sec.gov).
-There may be additional risks that we do not presently know or that we currently believe are immaterial which could also cause actual results to differ from those contained in our forward-looking statements.
-We do not undertake to update the forward-looking statements to reflect the impact of circumstances or events that may arise after the date of the forward-looking statements.
+Some of the risks and important factors that could cause actual results to differ from those described in our forward-looking statements can be found in the "Risk Factors" section of our Annual Report on Form 10 -K for the year ended December 31, 2018, filed with the Securities and Exchange Commission.